 GTT provides cloud networking services to multinational companies.
-Since 2015, the Company pursued growth through a roll-up strategy in which it would acquire relatively small companies through “tuck-in” acquisitions.
-However, in February 2018, in sharp contrast to its historical strategy of acquiring smaller companies, GTT announced that it was purchasing Interoute Communications Holdings S.A. (“Interoute”), a telecommunications company that operated Europe’s largest cloud services platform in a transformational $2.3 billion acquisition that essentially doubled GTT’s size.
+Since 2015, the Company pursued growth through “tuck-in” acquisitions.
+However, in February 2019, in sharp contrast to its historical strategy of acquiring smaller corporations, GTT announced that it was purchasing Interoute Communications Holdings S.A. (“Interoute”), a telecommunications company that operated Europe’s largest cloud services platform in a transformational $2.3 billion acquisition that essentially doubled GTT’s size.